-- a. making a region a more attractive place to live - b. improving community connections and social inclusion - c. supporting or protecting local heritage and culture - d. strengthening community institutions, governance and leadership capacity - e. increasing community volunteering - f. the degree to which the project delivers benefits beyond the construction phase - g. addresses disadvantage within the community.
+- a. making a region a more attractive place to live - b. improving community connections and social inclusion - c. supporting or protecting local heritage and culture - d. strengthening community institutions, governance and leadership capacity - e. increasing community participation in local decision making - f. increasing community volunteering - g. the degree to which the project delivers benefits beyond the project period - h. addresses disadvantage within the community.